-As required by the UAE Federal Law No. (2) of 2015 (as amended), we report that for the year ended 31 December 2021:
+As required by the UAE Federal Decree Law No. (32) of 2021, we report that for the year ended 31 December 2022:

-- we have obtained all the information we considered necessary for the purposes of our audit; - the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended); - the Branch has maintained proper books of account; - the financial information included in the management's report is consistent with the books of account of the Branch; - investments during the year ended 31 December 2021 are disclosed in note 9 to the financial statements; - note 8 to the financial statement discloses material related party transactions and the terms under which they were conducted; - based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Branch has contravened during the financial year ended 31 December 2021 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended) or of its Article of Association which would material affect on its activities or its financial position as at 31 December 2021; and - note 29 to the financial statements discloses social contributions made during the year ended 31 December 2021.
+- we have obtained all the information we considered necessary for the purposes of our audit; - the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Decree Law No. (32) of 2021; - the Branch has maintained proper books of account; - the financial information included in the management's report is consistent with the books of account of the Branch; - investments during the year ended 31 December 2022 are disclosed in note 9 to the financial statements; - note 8 to the financial statement discloses material related party transactions and the terms under which they were conducted; - note 29 to the financial statements discloses social contributions made during the year ended 31 December 2022; and - based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Branch has contravened during the financial year ended 31 December 2022 any of the applicable provisions of the UAE Federal Decree Law No. (32) of 2021 or of its Article of Association which would material affect on its activities or its financial position as at 31 December 2022.